google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 The History of Easter

-While Christmas celebrates the birth of Jesus, Easter is the celebration of the resurrection of Jesus on the third day after his crucifixion and burial.
+While Christmas celebrates the birth of Jesus, Easter is the celebration of the resurrection of Jesus on the third day after His crucifixion and burial.
 It is, therefore, considered the principal feast.
 Why?
-Because, without the death and resurrection of Jesus, the Christian "faith" would be in vain (more about that later).
+Because, without the death and resurrection of Jesus, the Christian faith would be in vain (more about that later).

-Notice I said Christian "faith," not "religion."
+Notice in the comments above I said Christian faith not religion.
+Why?

 Prior to the fall of man in the garden, death was non-existent.
 Death came into the world because of man’s rebellion against God.
 Every human being is sinful.
-All have sinned and fallen short of the glory of God.
+Scripture says: "All have sinned and fallen short of the glory of God."
 [God’s words, not mine].

-So, because he loves us so much and didn’t want to be without us, he sent his only son, Jesus (fully God and fully human, but sinless), to die on the cross to pay the penalty for our sins.
-If by "faith" you receive Jesus as your personal Lord and Savior, and turn your life over to him, then you receive, by the grace (undeserved gift) of God.
+Therefore, He sent His only son, Jesus (fully God and fully human, but sinless), to die on the cross to pay the penalty for our sins.
+If by faith you receive Jesus as your personal Lord and Savior, and turn your life over to Him, then you receive, by the grace (the undeserved gift) of God.
 This is called redemption.
-This means your account is marked “paid” and your sin account is canceled).
-It is this "faith" in the redeeming power of Jesus that allows you to enter heaven and have fellowship with God for all eternity.
+This means your account is marked paid in full and your sin account is canceled.
+It is this faith in the redeeming power of Jesus that allows you to enter heaven and have fellowship with God for all eternity.
 God gave us His assurance by giving us Jesus.

 Ever hear the old Gospel hymn Blessed Assurance?
 The words go: Blessed assurance, Jesus is mine, O what a foretaste of glory divine.